ReleasePage/developers/source/includes/_versions.md

 The response will always contain a `latest` array, containing the latest release of each repository defined in the specified Release Page.

 In the case of a Release Page with `grouped` releases, the response will also include a `latestGrouped` block.
-This will show the latest grouped version of the Release Page, including the repositories and authors that contributed to that grouped release,
+This will show the latest grouped version of the Release Page, including the repositories and authors that contributed to that grouped release.